 - Customers can make purchases by spending their points on single-use discounts or by acquiring the Privilege Card.
 The latter gives online loyalty card owners a 15% off on all purchases for six months

 The loyalty program became wildly successful, resulting in an 59% increase in customer retention, and €16m in revenue.
 Read the case study here.

 6. PetSmart Treats

-PetSmart Inc. is a retail chain that is engaged in the sale of specialty pet animal products, such as food, furniture, habitats, and accessories.
+PetSmart Inc. is a retail chain that sales specialty pet animal products.
+This includes pet food, furniture, habitats, and accessories.
 The company is a great example of how to gear loyalty benefits to a specific audience—in this case, pet lovers.

 - Customers earn 8 points for every $1 spent (including services and donations, which are fairly common in this industry)